python/cpython/Doc/library/subprocess.rst

    If the return code was non-zero it raises a :exc:`CalledProcessError`.
-The :exc:`CalledProcessError` object will have the return code in the :attr:`returncode` attribute and any output in the :attr:`output` attribute.
+The :exc:`CalledProcessError` object will have the return code in the :attr:`~CalledProcessError.returncode` attribute and any output in the :attr:`~CalledProcessError.output` attribute.

    The arguments shown above are merely the most common ones, described below in :ref:`frequently-used-arguments` (hence the use of keyword-only notation